-- instruction, examinations, accommodation, meals, the use of all facilities of the University (sport facilities, library, computer lab, etc.)
+- the use of all facilities of the University

-- monthly transportation pass for all forms of public transportation within the limits of Budapest
+- monthly transportation pass for all forms of public transportation within Budapest

 - transportation to and from the airport

-- admittance to competitions and matches, cultural and social programmes
+- admittance to competitions and matches, cultural and social programs

 The course is taught mainly at the University.
 The campus offers an international standard athletics/football stadium, three sport halls for all forms of ball games, swimming pool, specialised halls for men’ and women’ gymnastics, wrestling, fencing, rhythmic gymnastics, dance and aerobics, conditioning facilities, tennis courts and number of outdoor courts (see the details at here).
 However, to increase the level of the education, the participants have an opportunity to visit leading clubs, facilities and training camps around Hungary.
 It is the responsibility of the senior lecturer of each sport to choose the best possible location for the sport specialisation classes.

 The general subjects are delivered on campus, mainly in the classroom specially designated for the International Coaching Course.